-When installing or reinstalling a program if you receive an error saying — Fatal error, Installation fails, Installation ended prematurely because of an error, then it’s mostly because of something which may be left behind by the previous uninstallation – and that is causing this problem.
+When installing or reinstalling a program if you receive an error saying — Fatal error, Installation fails, Installation ended prematurely because of an error, or Installer stopped prematurely, then it’s mostly because of something which may be left behind by the previous uninstallation – and that is causing this problem.
 When programs uninstall, they leave behind files, and if the uninstallation wasn’t complete, it would result in such error.

 Installation ended prematurely because of an error